jay-watt/census-income-and-diamonds-datasets/diamonds/readme.txt

 =====================================================
-                    HOW TO RUN PART 1
+      HOW TO RUN DIAMONDS DATASET PROGRAM
 =====================================================

 This program is structured into multiple parts, including analysis, preprocessing, and modelling.
 Follow the instructions below to run each part: